future-architect/Sublime-uroboroSQL-formatter/Readme.md

     - In the case of normal SQL, you can specify either.
 - uf_escapesequence_u005c
   - If you have specified the escape sequence with a backslash in the SQL to specify the true.
+- uf_save_on_format
+  - Specify true when formatting automatically when saving files.
+- uf_save_on_format_extensions
+  - Specify the extension of the file to be formatted in a list.

 License
 -------